crawl/crawl/crawl-ref/source/dat/mons/README.md

 - xp_mult (int): A multiplier for the monster's XP value, in addition to the base XP derived from the monster's HP, speed, etc. Defaults to 10.

-`attack` entries are associative arrays, with the following possible fields:
+`attack` entries are lists of associative arrays, each of which may have the following fields:

 - ✨type✨ (string): The description of the attack.
 Largely cosmetic, but note that only `hit` and `weap_only`-type attacks can use weapons.